yshashix/oisp-spbiot-agent/container/kubernetes/onboarding/README.md

 API_VERSION:   <vX/api>
 ```
 5. Create gatewaydeployment.yaml which should consist of Application Name, Deployment Config,
-   Machine Config details for this framework to parse and deploy the devices you want to onboard connected to your gateway.
+   Machine Config, GitOps Repo Config details for this framework to parse and deploy the devices you want to onboard connected to your gateway.
 Sample gatewaydeployment.yaml description:
 ```
 version: <DEPLOYMENT_YAML_VERSION_NUMBER>